 Something Important to Remember:

 The goal of this skin brushing is to move toxins, but one thing that is often overlooked is the importance of keeping the bowels moving as well.
 Eventually, all these toxins will end up in the bloodstream and then move to the colon—and sorry to get all poopy on you—so it’s important to move it all out.
 Take special care to brush over the tummy and colon.

-Water, exercise and detoxifying foods like greens, vegetables and fruit are our allies.
-Hydrating vegetables like celery and cucumber are excellent as are apples which are full of fiber and pectin, another toxin binding agent.
+Water, exercise, and detoxifying foods like greens, vegetables, and fruit are our allies.
+Hydrating vegetables like celery and cucumber are excellent as are apples that are full of fiber and pectin, another toxin binding agent.

 Lymph node and metabolic toxin drainage.